About Johns Hopkins GeneSTAR

 Division of General Internal Medicine

-In 1982 The Johns Hopkins Sibling and Family Heart Study was created by the Division of Internal Medicine to study patterns of coronary heart disease and related risk factors in high risk families with early-onset coronary disease, identified form 10 Baltimore area Hospitals..
+In 1982 The Johns Hopkins Sibling and Family Heart Study was created to study patterns of coronary heart disease and related risk factors in families with early-onset coronary disease, identified from10 Baltimore area Hospitals..

-The GeneSTAR Center has since grown enormously over 34 years.
-GeneSTAR now broadly studies various mechanisms of coronary heart disease and stroke using highly novel scientific models and exciting new methods.
+GeneSTAR continues to study mechanisms of coronary heart disease and stroke in families using novel models and exciting new methods.

-GeneSTAR is a family-based study in initially healthy brothers and sisters, and offspring of people with early onset coronary disease under 60 years of age, The goal is to discover and amplify mechanisms of atherosclerotic vascular diseases and the major attendant problems such as stroke and coronary heart disease.
+GeneSTAR is a family-based study in initially healthy brothers and sisters, and offspring of people with early-onset coronary disease, The goal is to discover and amplify mechanisms of stroke and coronary heart disease.